What is a Dubai trade license?

 Free zone license

-A free zone license allows 100% foreign ownership, no corporate tax, and simplified setup.
-These licenses are issued by specific free zone authorities and are ideal for startups, e-commerce, tech, and consulting businesses.
+A free zone license allows for a simplified setup and lower company setup costs.
+These licenses are issued by specific free zone authorities and are ideal for startups, e-commerce, tech, import and export of goods, and consulting businesses.
 However, free zone companies cannot trade directly with the UAE mainland without a local agent.
 Some business activities may also require external approvals.

 Mainland license

-Issued by the DED, a mainland license lets you operate anywhere in the UAE and deal directly with local clients.
-It’s best for retail, restaurants, construction, and companies targeting government contracts.
-Most sectors now allow 100% foreign ownership.
+Issued by the Department of Economic Development (DED), a mainland license lets you operate anywhere in the UAE and deal directly with local clients.
+It’s best for activities such as retail, restaurants, construction, and companies targeting government contracts.
 Mainland businesses must lease physical office space and register it with Ejari.

 Offshore license